Collateral of Nupur Sharma’s remarks: Muslim family allege minor boy beaten by the police in Kanpur

 The police claim the teenager surrendered on June 7 and was taken into custody.
 He was booked on 10 charges, including rioting, criminal initimidation and attempt to murder, which is counted as a “heinous offence”.
 According to the police, he is 16 years old.
 Under the Juvenile Justice (Care and Protection of Children) Act, 2015, individuals between 16 and 18 may be tried as adults if they are accused of “heinous offences’’.

 The boy’s family and lawyer say he is under 15, and the claimed surrender occurred after the police intimidated him and his family.
-They also say that the conditions of custody violate several provisions of the juvenile justice law – that he spent a night in police lock up instead of being taken to an observational home immediately, that the police slapped and hit him with a belt.
+They also say that the conditions of custody violate several provisions of the juvenile justice law – that he spent a night in the police station instead of being taken to an observational home immediately, that the police slapped and hit him with a belt.

 As the teenager awaits his fate in Kanpur, his family blame the BJP for not taking timely action against Sharma.
 For days, Sharma’s comments, made on a prime time news show on May 26, seemed to elicit no reaction from the party.